 2. Fun and authentic content engage us more than ever

 After the outbreak of Covid-19 social media has gained a whole new meaning for many people.
 Due to restrictions with social distancing and recommendations to stay at home, we have increased our use of social platforms to connect, be entertained and to shop online.
-We believe that social media will see more of this behavior in 2020 as well as in the long run.
+We believe that social media will see more of this behaviour in 2020 as well as in the long run.

 For example, many say they’ve dared to be more honest about their personal lives on social media.
 This indicates that we are more comfortable sharing a more true picture of ourselves and that a perfect feed might not be a top priority anymore.
 Therefore, it’s no wonder that user-generated content is becoming increasingly popular.
 The strength of UGC (= user-generated content) is that we are all people and we have trust in other people, and even more in people that we actively follow and engage with every day.